 Genetics and epigenetics are the scientific explanations for “nature vs. nurture”.
-While your genetic code (nature) has some control over your potential physiology, the way you are raised, take care of your body, and the experiences you have (nurture) will all affect when and whether you reach your genetic potential.
+Your genetic code (nature) has some control over your potential physiology.
+However, the way you care for your body and the experiences you have (nurture) will all affect when and whether you reach your genetic potential.
 These are epigenetic factors.
+Below is a deeper explanation, focused around genetics vs epigenetics affecting the MTHFR gene, L-methylfolate production, and methylation.

 Genetics